i2c-bus.org

 I2C-Bus: What's that?

-Almost 20 years ago the I2C bus was designed by Philips to allow easy communication between components which reside on the same circuit board.
+The I2C bus was designed by Philips in the early ’80s to allow easy communication between components which reside on the same circuit board.
 Philips Semiconductors migrated to NXP in 2006.

-Meanwhile I2C is not only used on single boards, but also to connect components which are linked via cable.
-Simplicity and flexibility are key characteristics that make this bus especially attractive for consumer and automotive electronics.
+I2C is not only used on single boards but also to connect components which are linked via cable.
+Simplicity and flexibility are key characteristics that make this bus attractive to many applications.

 Most significant features include: